claire-wong/ISBM-2.0-Client-SDK/README.md

 #### Decoupling:

-The publication-subscription model enables loose coupling between publishers and subscribers.
-Provider and Consumer applications do not need to be aware of each other's existence, promoting scalability, flexibility, and modularity in distributed systems.
+The publication-subscription model enables loose coupling between providers and consumers.
+Provider and consumer applications do not need to be aware of each other's existence, promoting scalability, flexibility, and modularity in distributed systems.

 #### Asynchronous Communication: